viniciusostcode/transactionsystem/README.md

 # Transaction System

-This is a modest CRUD project to keep safe anyone's transaction, using .NET Core 6 and ASP.NET Core 6.5 .
+This is a CRUD project to keep safe anyone's transaction, using .NET Core 6 and ASP.NET Core 6.5 and the structure razor pages.
 About data acess, has been used SQL and Entity Framework Core 6.0 as ORM with migrations, adopting a approach code first.

 ## Stack

-**Front-end:** HTML, CSS, JavaScript
+**Front-end:** Razor Pages

-**Back-end:** .NET, SQL
+**Back-end:** .NET, SQL, ASP.NET

 ## Installation